googleapis/google-cloud-java/java-datacatalog/README.md

 ## About Data Catalog

-[Data Catalog][product-docs] is a fully managed and highly scalable data discovery and metadata management service.
+[Data Catalog][product-docs] DataCatalog is a centralized and unified data catalog service for all your Cloud resources, where users and systems can discover data, explore and curate its semantics, understand how to act on it, and help govern its usage.

 See the [Data Catalog client library docs][javadocs] to learn how to use this Data Catalog Client Library.